-The TV owners were informed to make factory reset, and you most probably can turn off the heating and call for a technician or a company engineer to fix your thermostat.
+The TV owners were informed to make a factory reset, and you most probably can turn off the heating and call for a technician or a company engineer to fix your thermostat.
 But what if it’s your smart lock getting hacked and won’t let you in your apartment or out of it?
-What if your washing machine or fridge goes crazy and you get a message to pay ransom, or otherwise your expensive piece of technology becomes useless?
+What if your washing machine or fridge goes crazy and you get a message to pay the ransom, or otherwise your expensive piece of technology becomes useless?

 Consider also that the hackers don’t even necessarily need to make a full-fledged incursion into your devices: sometimes it is enough to convince you that the situation is critical, that there’s an imminent threat.

 Gib Scorebo, a chief cybersecurity strategist at Leidos, offered a hypothetical situation during a panel discussion at the RSA Conference in San Francisco on February 2017.
 Imagine an entertainment system in your car that suddenly prompts “Pay up or you are going to crash”.
-Will you be able to immediately cope with this sudden stress in the middle of driving and check if anybody has indeed taken the control over your car?
+Will you be able to immediately cope with this sudden stress in the middle of driving and check if anybody has indeed taken control of your car?

-With a smart home device it might appear that you can always turn it off or make a factory reset (though ransomware may be potentially able to lock the device and not let you do this) or call a technician.
+With a smart home device, it might appear that you can always turn it off or make a factory reset (though ransomware may be potentially able to lock the device and not let you do this) or call a technician.
 But what if the ransom demand only asks for $50 or $25?
-If you’re in a hurry, you might find it easier to pay the ransom than google for a solution or call for a help.
+If you’re in a hurry, you might find it easier to pay the ransom than google for a solution or call for help.